TensorNetwork/tensornetwork.org/src/statistics/2norm_probability/index.md

 ### Basic Formalism

 Consider a random variable $s$ taking one of $d$ values, that is
 $s=1,2,...,d$.
-To parameterize the probabilties of each of these outcomes, one associates numbers $\psi^s$ called *amplitudes* which can be positive, negative, or even complex.
+To parameterize the probabilities of each of these outcomes, one associates numbers $\psi^s$ called *amplitudes* which can be positive, negative, or even complex.

 The only requirement of these amplitudes is that their squared magnitudes sum to one:
 @@
 \sum_{s=1}^d |\psi^s|^2 = 1
 @@
-Viewed as a vector $\vec{\psi}$, the amplitudes have unit norm under the 2-norm.
+Viewed as a vector $\vec{\psi}$, the amplitudes have unit norm under the Euclidean or 2-norm:

 ![medium](amp_vector.png)